-Laser Tracker – sends a laser beam to locate a reflective target held against the object to be measured.
-The beam reflects back to the tracker and calculates the distance and angle of the targets location.
+Laser Tracker - sends a laser beam to locate a reflective target held against the object to be measured.
+The beam reflects back to the tracker and calculates the distance and angle of the location of the target.
 Laser trackers are a great option when you need extreme accuracy over larger measurement ranges.

 A History Lesson

 While we think of the 3D scanning industry as something very new, the first 3D digitizers, Coordinate Measuring Machines (CMMs), were actually built in the 1960s and the entire purpose of this development was to perform dimensional inspections.
 Fifty years later, inspections are still one of the most common uses for 3D digitizing and scanning systems.